-Heathrow airport is located on the outskirts of London and is a taxi ride away from this capital city.
+Heathrow Airport is located on the outskirts of London and is a taxi ride away from the capital city.
 Taxi Drivers in London must be fully licensed and are required to pass an exam covering extensive road and directions knowledge.

-There are almost 30,000 licensed ‘hackney carriage’ cabs operating in London, and thousands of alternative taxi services.
-London Hackney Carriages are typically coloured black but can also found in a range of other colours.
+A report issued in 2015 shows that there are almost 85,000 licensed ‘hackney carriage’ cabs operating in London.
+They are typically coloured black but can also found in a range of other colours.
 The traditional London Taxi can carry up to 5 passengers and their luggage.

 Always ready to answer your requests, 247 Airport Transfer is a model of professionalism and punctuality, with highly skilled drivers and great value for money on London airport taxi & Transfer services.